jojerd/EntraAdDeviceCleanup/README.md

 # Command Line

-The script can be execute via command line for all options listed in the screen shot above.
-Just make sure to include -Operation with desired switch (Verify, VerifyDisabledDevices, DisableDevices, CleanDisabledDevices, CleanDevices)
+The script can be executed via command line for all options listed in the screen shot above.
+Just make sure to include -Operation with the desired switch (Verify, VerifyDisabledDevices, DisableDevices, CleanDisabledDevices, CleanDevices)

 # Logging